dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 ### GeoJSON

-To export GeoJSON, you can simple add *.geosjon* as an extension to the endpoint */api/organisationUnits*, or you can use the *Accept* header *application/json+geojson*.
+To export GeoJSON, you can simply add *.geosjon* as an extension to the endpoint */api/organisationUnits*, or you can use the *Accept* header *application/json+geojson*.